d33pk3rn3l/space_systems_engineering/README.md

 * Run `nix-build` to build the site
     * The last line in the output will point to the directory with the generated artifacts

-If you don't have Nix installed, create a Nix-enabled codespace by accessing [this url](https://codespaces.new/d33pk3rn3l/space_systems_engineering).
+If you don't have Nix installed, create a devcontainer codespace by accessing [this url](https://codespaces.new/d33pk3rn3l/space_systems_engineering).
+Initial setup will take a few minutes.

 ## Deployment

-TODO
+Run `deploy.sh`.